Investment guide - your pension pot

 To help you with this, there’s lots of information on this website, where we also provide links to other guides and resources.
 Below, we explain the importance of understanding investment risk, how to make your own investment choices and responsible investing.

-We’re proud that our Target Date Funds are invested responsibly.
-This means we consider environmental, social and governance (ESG) factors in our investment process.
+We’re proud that our Target Date Funds incorporate responsible investing elements.
+This means we consider environmental, social and governance (ESG) factors in our investment process and seek to drive positive change in the companies and assets invested in.

 You don’t have to stay invested in a Target Date Fund and you can choose from other investment options.
 For more detail on these funds please see Your guide to investing.